Software Engineering: A Modern Approach

 The report also outlines three additional knowledge areas: Computing Foundations, Mathematical Foundations, and Engineering Foundations.
 However, given that they overlap with other scientific domains, they won’t be featured in this book.

-In the remainder of this section, we summarize each of the twelve key areas identified above.
-Our objective is to give an overview of the knowledge accumulated over the years in Software Engineering and, consequently, shed light on what is studied in this field.
+In the remainder of this section, we will summarize each of the twelve key areas identified above.
+Our objective is to give an overview of the knowledge accumulated over the years in software engineering and, consequently, to shed light on what is studied in this field.

 1.2.1 Requirements

-Requirements define what a system should do and how it should operate.
-Thus, Requirements Engineering designates the activities carried out to analyze, document, and validate a system’s requirements.
+Requirements define what a system should do and how it should behave.
+Accordingly, Requirements Engineering designates the activities carried out to elicit, analyze, document, and validate a system’s requirements.

 Requirements can be functional or non-functional.
 Functional requirements define the features or services a system should provide.
-On the other hand, non-functional requirements outline how a system should operate, including constraints and the expected quality of service.
-Examples of non-functional requirements include, but are not limited to, performance, availability, fault tolerance, security, privacy, interoperability, capacity, maintainability, and usability.
+Non-functional requirements, on the other hand, outline how a system should operate, including constraints and the expected quality of service.
+Examples of non-functional requirements include, but are not limited to, performance, availability, fault tolerance, security, privacy, interoperability, scalability, maintainability, and usability.

 Let’s consider a banking application as an example.
 The functional requirements of this application may include account balance display, statement generation, transfers between accounts, and debit card cancellation, among others.
-Meanwhile, the non-functional requirements might be as follows:
+The non-functional requirements might be as follows:

-• Privacy: Customer data must be maintained confidential and not be leaked to third parties.
+Privacy: Customer data must be maintained as confidential and not be leaked to third parties.

-• Interoperability: The application has to integrate with Central Bank systems.
+Interoperability: The application must integrate with Central Bank systems.

-• Capacity: The application should store and handle data for one million banking customers.
+Scalability: The application should be able to handle data for one million banking customers.

-• Usability: The application must be accessible for visually impaired individuals.
+Usability: The application must be accessible to visually impaired individuals.

 1.2.2 Design

-Software design involves determining the primary code units of a software system.
-However, this process only gets to the level of interfaces, which include provided interfaces and required interfaces.
+Software design involves determining the principal code units of a software system.
+However, this process only extends to the level of interfaces, which include provided interfaces and required interfaces.
 Provided interfaces are the services that a code unit makes public for other parts of the system, while required interfaces are those that a code unit depends on for operation.

 class BankAccount {